Ircama/osm-carto-tutorials/pages/40_scripts-osm-carto.md

   $ scripts/index.py > index.sql
   ```

-  A goal with the indexes is to have them general-purpose enough to not need frequent changing with stylesheet changes, but to be usable with man y versions, and potentially other styles.
+  A goal with the indexes is to have them general-purpose enough to not need frequent changing with stylesheet changes, but to be usable with many versions, and potentially other styles.